Here’s all about the shelf life and spoilage of cauliflowers. Learn how long cauliflowers last and how to tell if one is spoiled.

 Should you just toss the cauliflower head into the crisper drawer and be done with it, then?
 Not necessarily.

 The easiest way to fix that is to leave the head in a vented plastic bag.
 The bag will trap the moisture, but the holes help release the surplus.
+A similar approach works for storing brussels sprouts.

 If you need to keep the fresh cauliflower for an extended period, freezing is the way to go.